apify/apify-docs/content/academy/web_scraping_for_beginners/challenge/initializing_and_setting_up.md

 ---
 title: Initializing & setting up
-description: When you collect links from a web page, you often end up with a lot of irrelevant URLs.
+description: When you extract links from a web page, you often end up with a lot of irrelevant URLs.
 Learn how to filter the links to only keep the ones you need.
 menuWeight: 1
 paths:
 - web-scraping-for-beginners/challenge/initializing-and-setting-up